- Security >

 You can assign your user additional built-in roles or user-defined roles as needed.

-The database where you create the user, in this example admin
+The database where you create the user, in this example admin,

 is the user’s authentication database.
 Although the user needs to